Help Center/ CodeArts Artifact/ Service Overview/ What Is CodeArts Artifact?

 Managing software packages

-You can view the software package lifecycle attributes in the release repo.
-The lifecycle attributes include basic information (such as the name, size, and checksum), build information (such as the build task, build time, and source code repository).
+You can view the full lifecycle attributes of software packages in release repos.
+The lifecycle attributes include basic information (such as the name, size, and checksum), and build information (such as the build task, build time, and source code repository).

-Uploading software packages to the release repo using CodeArts Build
+Uploading software packages to release repos using CodeArts Build

-The release repo integrates CodeArts Build.
-Through configuration, all software packages generated by CodeArts Build can be automatically uploaded to the release repo for archiving.
+Release repos integrate CodeArts Build.
+Through configuration, all software packages generated by CodeArts Build can be automatically uploaded to release repos for archiving.

-Software packages stored in the release repo can be used by CodeArts Deploy.
+Software packages stored in release repos can be directly used by CodeArts Deploy for deployment scenarios.

-You can view a software package in the package view (storage directory structure) or build view (build task and pipeline).
+You can view a software package in the repo view (storage directory structure) or version view (associated with build task and pipelines).

 Function